hclbaur/sda-core/docs/SPECIFICATION.md

 so it must be a leaf node.
 On the other hand, one might argue it has an empty set of child nodes.
 Lacking a better term, we might call it a "vacant parent", which could have complex content.

+Note that in SDA, all simple content, is enclosed in double quotes.

 ## Unsupported features